imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 Video tutorial on semi-automatic segmentation
 ---------------------------------------------

-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-automatic-segmentation.png" title='TrakEM2 semi-automatic segmentation' link='TrakEM2 semi-automatic segmentation '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-automatic-segmentation.png" title='TrakEM2 semi-automatic segmentation' link='TrakEM2 semi-automatic segmentation'%}

-In [this video tutorial](TrakEM2_semi-automatic_segmentation_tutorial ) you will learn:
+In [this video tutorial](TrakEM2_semi-automatic_segmentation_tutorial) you will learn:

 -   How to segment cells by only one click.
 -   Fast marching method tool in TrakEM2.